-Course title Applied Statistics
+Course title Statistics

-Course code 47041
+Course code 43078

 Scientific sector SECS-S/02

-Degree Environmental Management of Mountain Areas
+Degree Bachelor in Industrial and Mechanical Engineering

 Semester I

-Year Ι
+Year (optional)

-Academic year 2020/21
+Academic year 2021/2022

 Credits 3

 Modular No

-Total lecturing hours 20 Total lab hours Total exercise hours 10 Attendance Not required, but strongly suggested Prerequisites Basic statistics at a Bachelor course level Course page See ole.unibz.it https://www.unibz.it/en/faculties/sciencetechnology/mast er-environmental-management-mountain-areas/course- offering/
+Total lecturing hours 18

+Total lab hours

+Total exercise hours 12

+Attendance Not required, but strongly suggested

+Prerequisites Basic Math at a Bachelor course level

+Course page See ole.unibz.it

-Specific educational objectives The course is designed for acquiring professional skills and knowledge.
-The students will be able to: analyze their own data statistically and to present them graphically: judge critically scientific results and conclusions; use specific functions of the statistical software package R; apply methods of inferential statistics.
+Specific educational objectives Applied Statistics: The course is designed for acquiring professional skills and knowledge.
+The students will be able to: analyze their own data statistically and to present them graphically judge critically scientific results and conclusions use specific functions of the statistical software package R apply methods of inferential statistics

-Lecturer Fabiola Del Greco M.
+Lecturers Fabiola Del Greco M.

-Scientific sector of the lecturer SECS-S/01
+Scientific sector of the lecturer SECS-S/02

 Teaching language English

 Office hours See Timetable on unibz web page

-Teaching assistant (if any ) Fabiola Del Greco M.
+Teaching assistant (if any)

-Office hours -

-List of topics covered Introduction to descriptive statistics and probability Random variables discrete and continuous Confidence intervals Hypothesis testing Correlation and linear regression Classification and linear model selections
+List of topics covered (Applied Statistics) Introduction to descriptive statistics and probability Random variables discrete and continuous Confidence intervals Hypothesis testing Correlation and linear regression

-Teaching format Frontal lectures, exercises on the PC with R
+Teaching format (Applied Statistics) Frontal lectures, exercises on the PC with R

+Learning outcomes Knowledge and understanding Knowledge of the most important statistical tests, understanding their rationale, conditions of usage and

+their results.

+Applying knowledge and understanding

+Identification of appropriate statistical method for data analysis; independent application of tests using software package R.

+Making judgements

-Learning outcomes Knowledge and understanding Knowledge of the most important statistical tests, understanding their rationale, conditions of usage and their results.
-Applying knowledge and understanding Identification of appropriate statistical method for data analysis; independent application of tests using software package R. Making judgements Critical reviewing of own scientific work and of original publications; interpretation of statistical analyses in the context of environmental sciences.
-Communication skills Ability to present results of statistical analyses correctly and intelligibly at the level of scientific publications.
-Learning skills Ability to recognize situations in which statistical analysis is necessary.
+Critical reviewing of own scientific work and of original publications; interpretation of statistical analyses in the context of environmental sciences.

+Communication skills

+Ability to present results of statistical analyses correctly and intelligibly at the level of scientific publications.

+Learning skills

+Ability to recognize situations in which statistical analysis is necessary.
 Ability to judge the appropriateness of statistical methods, even if not explicitly treated in this course.

 Assessment Written exam and Project work.
 The length of the written exam will be 90 minutes.
 This will include 8/10 questions (that is exercises and theory questions) which will allow to reach a maximum of 30 points.
 The student will be allowed to consult only a sheet of formulas and use a calculator to perform simple calculations.
 The ability to accurately trace the solution will be more important than the final calculation result.
 The programming language R will not be concretely examined.
-However, the student may be asked to correctly interpret numerical and graphical outputs generated using R. The Project work will consist of a team work (2/3 students) with an applied work to be presented with 4 slides (1.
+However, the student may be asked to correctly interpret numerical and graphical outputs generated using R. The Project work will consist of a small individual applied project with real data to describe and analysis, that should be presented with 4 slides (1.
 Data and scientific hypothesis to be analyzed; 2.
 Method used; 3.
 Results; 4.
 Conclusions).
 Assessment language English Evaluation criteria and criteria for awarding marks The written exam will be the 80% of the final grade; the Project work will be the 20% of it.
 The written exam will be pass if the student reach at least 18 points over 30.
 In the Project work, the ability to identify a scientific hypothesis and the appropriate statistical method, and the ability to synthesize and present data and results, will be evaluated.